jo-makar/esp8266-toolbox/README.md

 # Custom board design
 A simple, two-layer breakout board was designed to simplify development, the schematic and gerbers are located in board/.

+The headers provided are intended to support attaching external boards for sensors or actuators which are to be interfaced by multiplexing the available pins (eg TX, RX, GPIO0 and GPIO2).

 # License
 This software is freely available for non-commerical use, commerical use requires